A Bayesian multivariate extreme value mixture model: Application

-Daily air temperatures exhibit pronounced seasonality and autocorrelation; the temperature on any given day is heavily influenced by the temperature of the preceding day and the time of year.
-To account for these factors, we employ sinusoidal functions of time to capture seasonal variations and a lag-1 autoregressive term to model the dependence between temperatures on successive days.
-Specifically, for the air temperature $Y_{t,j}$ on day $t$ at site $j=1,2$, we assume
+Daily temperatures exhibit strong seasonality and short-term dependence, which we model using sinusoidal terms for the annual cycle and a first-order autoregressive term for temporal correlation.
+Specifically, for the air temperature $Y_{t,j}$ on day $t$ at site $j \in \{1, 2\}$, we assume

-where $\beta_{i,j}, i=1,2,3$ are linear coefficients and $\varepsilon_{j}$ represents the noise term.
-We verify the stationarity of the residuals through autocorrelation plots (not shown here).
-The joint negative residual $\boldsymbol{E} = -(\varepsilon_{1},\varepsilon_{2})$, as shown in Figure \ref{fig:UK_Temp_Resi}, present elongated right tails for both margins and strong extreme dependence.
-To comprehensively characterize these joint residuals, we apply our BEMM model to $\boldsymbol{E}$ with the same priors used for simulation.
-This is because the negative residuals display similar behavior to the simulated data in scenarios {1.1-1.3} in Section \ref{sec:simu}.
-Additionally, we include the constraints $\gamma_i + 1/a_i \geq 0, i=1,2$ to ensure finite expectation, facilitating the predictive accuracy evaluation at the end of this section.
+where $\beta_{i,j}$ $(i = 0, 1, 2, 3)$ are regression coefficients and $\varepsilon_{j}$ is a noise term.
+Stationarity of the residuals is verified using autocorrelation plots (provided in Section~\ref{sec:appendix_statchecks} of the Supporting Materials).
+The joint negative residual $\boldsymbol{E} = -(\varepsilon_{1},\varepsilon_{2})$, as shown in Figure \ref{fig:UK_Temp_Resi}, presents heavy right tails and strong extremal dependence.
+To characterise these joint residuals, we fit our BEMM model to $\boldsymbol{E}$ using the priors from the simulation study, with the additional constraint $\gamma_j + 1/a_j \geq 0$ $(i = 1, 2)$ to ensure finite marginal expectations.
+Finite marginal expectations enable the use of proper scoring rules for model evaluation, as discussed at the end of this section.
+The derivation of these constraints is provided in Section~\ref{sec:appendix-proofs} of the Supplementary Materials.
+We run three parallel chains of 20,000 iterations using the hybrid MH and AFSS sampler as in the simulations, and discard the first 10,000 as burn-in and thinning by a factor of 10.
+Convergence is assessed using trace plots and the Gelman–Rubin diagnostic (reported in Section~\ref{sec:appendix_mcmcchecks} of the Supplementary Materials).

-We executed three parallel AFSS samplers, each running for 20000 iterations.
-The initial 10000 iterations were discarded as burn-in period, after which the samples were thinned by selecting every 10th sample.
-Convergence is diagnosed by checking trace plots and monitoring the Gelman-Rubin diagnostic.
-Figure \ref{fig: hist of posterior} displays the histograms of posterior samples for all parameters.
-Notably, the histograms for $u_1$ and $u_2$ exhibit a multimodal pattern. {For $u_1$, the most prominent mode is near 3.2, aligning with the 92nd percentile, while two smaller peaks at 2.7 and 3.6 correspond to the 89th and 94th percentiles, respectively.
-In contrast, $u_2$’s histogram is left-skewed, with concentrations around 3.7, 4.0, and 4.3, matching the 93rd, 94th, and 95th percentiles.
-This suggests the presence of multiple plausible values for the threshold. {Note that this } uncertainty is completely ignored by setting a fixed threshold in the standard threshold-exceedance modeling.}